cityssm/tip-of-the-month/.github/ISSUE_TEMPLATE/request-a-tip.md

 ---
-name: Request a How To
+name: Request a Tip
-about: Have an idea for the next how to?
+about: Have an idea for the next tip?
 Share it here!
 title: "[NEW] "
 labels: enhancement
 assignees: ''